Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: BACKGROUND AND MOTIVATION

 \textbf{Earth Observation Satellites:} Modern Earth observation satellites working in constellations consist of hundreds of satellites \cite{LEONASA}.
-For instance, Planet’s Dove constellation for Earth imagery is composed of nearly 200 low-cost CubeSats (only 10$\times$10$\times$30 centimeters in size) with off-the-shelf components \cite{PlanetConstellation}.
-These small CubeSats typically orbit at altitudes between 370 km and 430 km.
-The low-altitude positioning of LEO satellites, combined with advanced imaging technology, allows them to capture images with a resolution of 3.7 meters, covering the entire globe daily.
-These satellites acquire images in four multispectral bands, specifically Red, Green, Blue (RGB), and Near Infrared (NIR) \cite{planet_satellite_monitoring}.
-The combination of multispectral capabilities, the increased number of satellites, and high-resolution imaging significantly boosts the amount of data generated, ranging from several gigabytes to multiple terabytes per day.
-For instance, Planet’s Dove satellites are known to produce around one terabyte of data per satellite each day \cite{295557}.
-Current observation satellite data transfer systems predominantly utilize a "wait and transfer" strategy, relying on a limited number of ground stations since the building of such ground station is expensive and thus induced hours delay to the data collected.
+For instance, Planet’s Dove constellation for Earth imagery is composed of nearly 200 low-cost CubeSats (10$\times$10$\times$30 centimeters) with off-the-shelf components \cite{PlanetConstellation}.
+These small CubeSats typically orbit at altitudes of 370$\sim$430 km which is lower than communication consternation to capture terabytes of high resolution pictures per day\cite{planet_satellite_monitoring, 295557}.
+Current EO satellite data transfer largely follows a “wait and transfer” model, relying on a limited number of ground stations.
+Due to the high cost of building and maintaining ground stations, this approach often results in delays of several hours before collected data can be transmitted.

-\textbf{LEO Satellite and Constellation:} In recent years, the emergence of large Low Earth Orbit (LEO) constellations, comprising thousands of satellites, has been driven by lower launch and manufacturing costs of small satellites.
+\textbf{LEO Satellite Constellation:} The emergence of large LEO constellations, comprising thousands of satellites, has been driven by lower launch and manufacturing costs of small satellites.
 LEO satellites are satellites that operate at altitudes typically ranging from about 160 km to 2,000 km above Earth's surface.
 Time to complete one orbit is approximately 90 to 120 minutes.
 For any ground observer, the satellite is visible for around ten minutes and has four to six good contacts every day.
 The widespread deployment of LEO satellite mega-constellations, such as Starlink \cite{Starlink} and Kuiper \cite{Kuiper}, has enabled global Internet coverage by ISL and high frequencies like the Ku or Ka band, with more than 5 million subscribers in over 100 countries as of Feb 2025 \cite{Wikipedia:Starlink}.